Soccer-World Cup 2022: when is the opening ceremony and who is performing? | Sports-Games

 Here's what you need to know about the opening ceremony of the Nov.
 20-Dec.
 18 World Cup in Qatar: WHEN WILL THE OPENING CEREMONY TAKE PLACE?

-* The opening ceremony of the World Cup will take place on Sunday, before the opening Group A match between hosts Qatar and Ecuador. * The ceremony is scheduled to begin at 1400 GMT.
+* The opening ceremony of the World Cup will take place on Sunday, before the opening Group A match between hosts Qatar and Ecuador. * The ceremony is scheduled to begin at 1440 GMT (1740 local time) and is expected to run for 30 minutes.
+Qatar's match against Ecuador kicks off at 1600 GMT (7.00 p.m. local time).

-* Others named as possible performers at the opening ceremony include the Black Eyed Peas, Robbie Williams and Nora Fatehi, according to the Telegraph. * In an excerpt of an interview with Italy's Il Venerdì di Repubblica to be published next month, Williams said it would be "hypocritical" of him to not perform in Qatar.
+* Qatari singers Fahad Al-Kubaisi and Dana will also perform at the opening ceremony. * FIFA said the ceremony "will include tributes to the 32 competing teams, previous FIFA World Cup hosts and event volunteers."

-* British singer Dua Lipa denied a report that she was set to perform.
-Some Spanish media reports said Shakira would also not perform. * Singer Rod Stewart told the Times he had turned down an offer of "over $1 million" to perform in Qatar.
+* British singer Dua Lipa denied a report that she was set to perform, while Spanish media reports said Colombian pop star Shakira would also not perform. * Singer Rod Stewart told the Times he had previously turned down an offer of "over $1 million" to perform in Qatar.

+WHO WILL ATTEND THE OPENING CEREMONY? * Ecuadorean President Guillermo Lasso said he would not attend his country's high-profile opening match, citing domestic unrest.

+* Saudi Arabia's Crown Prince Mohammed bin Salman arrived in Doha late on Saturday to attend the Sunday's opening ceremony. * Egypt's president Abdel Fattah al-Sisi will head to Qatar to attend the opening ceremony, the state TV quoted the presidency as saying on Sunday.

 WHO PERFORMED AT THE 2018 OPENING CEREMONY? * The 2018 World Cup in Russia kicked off with a ceremony in Moscow headlined by British pop star Williams and Russian soprano Aida Garifullina.